-Links long-term (beyond 10 years) forecast for Bank Rate stands at 2.5%.
+Links long-term (beyond 10 years) forecast for Bank Rate has increased to 3.00%.
 As all PWLB certainty rates are currently above this level, borrowing strategies will need to be reviewed in that context.
+Better value can generally be obtained at the shorter end of the curve and short-dated fixed Local Authority to Local Authority monies should be considered.